rustyhorde/vergen/README.md

 * To build with the `local_offset` feature, you must also explicitly delare that you are acknowledging the potential unsoundness by setting `RUSTFLAGS="--cfg unsound_local_offset"`.
 Per the `time` docs this isn't tested, so use with extreme caution.

+## Notes about `git 0.15`
+This update to git picked up some [security related features](https://github.blog/2022-04-12-git-security-vulnerability-announced/).
+In docker environments especially, this requires a `safe.directory` configuration.
+There are a couple methods for achieving this.
+1. If you control the build, you can add `git config --global --add safe.directory /workspace` to the build file.
+2. If you do not control the docker build, you can add `git config --global --add safe.directory /workspace &&` before the actual command you are running when using docker run.
+I use this method myself when building static binaries with clux/muslrust.

+See https://github.com/rustyhorde/vergen/pull/126 for more discussion on the topic.
+If the solutions above do not work for your usecase, you can pin your `vergen` version to 7.4.3.
+Feel free to open issues about this.
+If it comes up enough, I could support a version of `vergen` with the older `git2` dependency.

 ## MSRV
 The current minimum supported rust version is 1.62.0